 Many local judges and practitioners participate in our programme as advocacy assessors and part-time tutors.
 The knowledge and exposure that our students acquire in the PCLL programme are invaluable to their future legal careers in Hong Kong.

 To be eligible for admission to the PCLL, an applicant must at least have passed (i) their Bachelor of Laws (LLB) or equivalent legal studies either in Hong Kong or other common law jurisdictions, or (ii) the Common Professional Examinations (CPE or CPEC) of Hong Kong or of England and Wales or equivalent or (iii) the Advanced Diploma for Legal Executives (Graduate Level) (HKU SPACE).

-Applicants will have to demonstrate competence in the following eleven 'Core' subjects: Contract, Tort, Constitutional Law, Criminal Law, Land Law, Equity, Civil Procedure, Criminal Procedure, Evidence, Business Associations, and Commercial Law; and three 'Top-up' subjects: Hong Kong Constitutional Law, Hong Kong Legal System and Hong Kong Land Law.
+Applicants will have to demonstrate competence in the following nine 'Core' subjects: Contract, Tort, Constitutional Law, Criminal Law, Land Law, Equity, Evidence, Business Associations, and Commercial Law; and three 'Top-up' subjects: Hong Kong Constitutional Law, Hong Kong Legal System and Hong Kong Land Law.
 Only the Hong Kong Conversion Examination Board can determine whether your law degree is eligible for the PCLL.
 To determine the eligibility of your law degree or if you have any questions regarding this requirement, please contact:

 In addition, all applicants (including native English speakers) must take the International English Language Testing System (IELTS) test (the Academic module) and submit the band score obtained as soon as possible and in no case later than the first Friday of August each year, i.e. for a 2023 application, you must submit the IELTS test results by 4 August 2023 (the “Transcript Deadline.”)
 No further extension on IELTS submission will be allowed.
 No other English language test (e.g. TOEFL) will be accepted.
 We do not accept IELTS tests taken online; you must attend one of the authorized IELTS test centres to take your IELTS test.